carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 ###  flatten

-The `flatten` operator transforms a channel in such a way that every item in a list or tuple is flattened so that each single entry is emitted as a sole element by the resulting channel.
+The `flatten` operator transforms a channel in such a way that every item in a `list` or `tuple` is flattened so that each single entry is emitted as a sole element by the resulting channel.

 ~~~
 list1 = [1,2,3]

+println("without flatten:")
+channel
+    .of(list1)
+    .view()

+println("with flatten:")
 channel
     .of(list1)
     .flatten()